Sheriff's deputy struck, injured after motorcycle chase

 Gates, the injured deputy, was taken to Baxter Regional Medical Center and released.

-Potts, who was taken to the Baxter County jail, faces felony charges of second-degree battery, aggravated assault, fleeing and probation violation, along with four other misdemeanor charges.
-He was being held without bail because of his probation violation, the sheriff’s office said.
+Potts, who was taken to the Baxter County Detention Center, faces felony charges of second-degree battery, aggravated assault, fleeing and probation violation, along with four other misdemeanor charges.
+He was being held without bail because of his probation violation, the sheriff's office said.